Marcelo Costa de Andrade: Discovery of crimes

-On December 16, 1991, 10-year-old Altair Medeiros de Abreu left with his brother Ivan to the house of a neighbor, who had promised to offer them lunch.
+On December 16, 1991, 10-year-old Altair Medeiros de Abreu left with his brother Ivan to visit the house of a neighbor, who had promised to offer them lunch.
 At the time, the pre-adolescent lived in the impoverished district of Santa Isabel in São Gonçalo, neighboring the municipality of Niterói.
 The two were the children of Zélia de Abreu, a maid who had five other children.

 When the two boys passed through the central station of Niterói, they were approached by Andrade, who, according to Altair, offered them about four thousand cruzeiros if they helped him perform a Catholic religious ritual.
 The three of them took a bus and got off at a deserted beach on the outskirts of the Barreto Viaduct.
 At that moment, Andrade tried to kiss the older boy, who fled scared, but was then captured and knocked to the ground; stunned, he watched as his brother Ivan was sexually abused by Andrade who, after strangling him, told Altair that his brother was asleep.

 Scared, Altair started to do everything Andrade wanted, and was then taken by the murderer to a gas station, where he wiped himself while being observed by the attendant.
 The two slept in the thicket, and the next morning they left for Rio de Janeiro.
 It is said that during the journey, Andrade offered to live with Altair, who agreed immediately.
 During the later testimonies, Andrade said that he became merciful towards to the boy, because he was being "good" and promised to stay with him.
 At the time, Andrade worked as a pamphlet distributor, and would have to appear at work to get said pamphlets.
 As soon as he had distracted himself, Altair took the chance and fled from the killer.

 Altair initially did not reveal that his brother had been killed, only telling of the crime to the older sisters the following day.
-Andrade did not try to look for Altair or tried to hide his brother's body, instead returning to the crime scene to change the body's position, before it was discovered by police officers hours later.
+Andrade did not try to look for Altair or try to hide his brother's body, instead returning to the crime scene to change the body's position, before it was discovered by police officers hours later.
 It is said that the boy's hands were inside his shorts, which removed the initial thesis of drowning, and sexual abuse was later verified by the authorities.
 When the body was identified by Ivan's mother, Altair led the cops to Andrade, who confessed to the crime immediately, showing no surprise.